minio/docs/source/administration/identity-access-management/minio-user-management.rst

 Delete a User
 ~~~~~~~~~~~~~

-Use the :mc-cmd:`mc admin user remove` command to remove a user on a
+Use the :mc:`mc admin user remove` command to remove a user on a
 MinIO deployment:

 .. code-block:: shell